fligt/iqcampy/README.md

 Our lab, the Rijkserfgoedlaboratorium in Amsterdam, recently acquired a light weight, mobile and user friendly Specim IQcam spectral camera for the investigation of artworks.
-The open source Python package `iqcampy` is developed in the open to learn how to read, visualize and interpret the spectral image data for this camera.
+This open source Python package `iqcampy` is developed in out the open to learn together how to read, visualize and interpret the spectral image data for this camera.

-We hope to release an installable package soon.
-If you are interested, and cannot wait, take a look at the documentation and Jupyter notebooks in his repository.

 Let’s dive in!!